MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/retail/includes/banner.md

 > [!IMPORTANT]
-> Ez a témakör a Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise kiadás és a Dynamics 365 for Talent termékeket fedi le.
+> Ez a témakör a Dynamics 365 for Retail és a Dynamics 365 for Finance and Operations, Enterprise edition termékeket fedi le.